What We Do Best

 Divorce

-When both parties have agreed on the terms of the divorce, including child custody, parenting time, asset and property division, child support, and spousal support, the divorce may proceed uncontested.
-There will be no extensive discovery or exchanging of documents; however, a hearing will likely be required in court.
-Due to the uncontested nature, there will be no trial, and parties can avoid significant expense and time.
-The parties may choose to engage in mediation prior to filing for divorce.
+When both parties agree on the terms of the divorce, including child custody, parenting time, asset and property division, child support, and spousal support, the divorce may proceed uncontested.
+There will be no extensive discovery or exchanging of documents, and most likely, a court hearing won't be required.
+Parties can avoid significant expense and time if all elements of the divorce are uncontested.

 Adoption